100

 For example, the statement “So, do you want to learn the art of opening your blogs with a bang?
 You’re in the right place!” is an amalgamation of the transition and thesis on this blog’s introduction.

-This rounds up the structure to follow for a captivating blog introduction.
+This rounds up the structure to follow for a captivating blog post introduction.

 Most readers on the internet only skim through an article.
 Therefore, the more visually appealing your content is, the higher the chances are of readers going through the entire post.
 Here’s a complete run-down on how you can make your introduction appealing.